MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 > - Azure Active Directory registered devices are not supported at this time.

 > [!TIP]
-> To see a demo of how to use Azure Active Directory group filtering, [watch this video.](https://youtu.be/RrEBevNV7pQ)
+> You can see a demo of how to use Azure Active Directory group filtering [by watching this video](https://youtu.be/RrEBevNV7pQ).

 3. When you complete the wizard, the eligible devices will have the servicing profile applied within 2 hours.